sbslee/pypgx/docs/commands.rst

 the optional argument ``--control_gene`` will generate a GDF file.
 If this argument is not provided, Stargazer will run as VCF-only mode.

-*snp_caller* is the SNP caller ('gatk' or 'bcftools').
-*fasta_file* is the reference FASTA file.
-*target_gene* is the target gene (e.g. 'cyp2d6') or
+*snp_caller* is the SNP caller ('gatk' or 'bcftools'). *fasta_file* is the reference FASTA file. *target_gene* is the name of target gene (e.g.
-region (e.g. ‘chr22:42512500-42551883’).
-*genome_build* is the genome build ('hg19' or 'hg38').
+'cyp2d6'). *genome_build* is the genome build ('hg19' or 'hg38').
-*data_type* is the input data type ('wgs' or 'ts').
+*data_type* is the type of sequencing data ('wgs' or 'ts').
+Output files will be written to *proj_dir*. *bam_file* are the input BAM files.
-*proj_dir* is the output project directory.
-*bam_file* is the input BAM file.

 Options
 -------

--h, --help          show this help message and exit --bam_dir DIR       any BAM files in DIR will be used as input --bam_list FILE     list of BAM files, one file per line --control_gene STR  control gene
+--bam_dir DIR       use all BAM files in this directory as input --bam_list FILE     list of input BAM files, one file per line --control_gene STR  name or region of control gene (e.g. ‘vdr’,
+                    ‘chr12:48232319-48301814’)
---dbsnp_file FILE   dbSNP VCF file
---temp_dir DIR      temporary files will be written to DIR
+--dbsnp_file FILE   dbSNP VCF file, used by GATK to add rs numbers --temp_dir DIR      temporary files will be written to this directory

 gt2pt command
 =============